UKCloud/documentation/articles/openshift/oshift-how-add-expand-persistent-vols.md

 ## Scale down any pod which is using the volume.

 In this guide, we will expand the volume for cluster's default elasticsearch deployment which is located in the openshift-logging project.
-The pod using the persistent volume in this example is "logging-es-data-master" and the pvc (Persistent Volume Claim) name is "logging-es-0"
+The pod using the persistent volume in this example is `logging-es-data-master` and the pvc (Persistent Volume Claim) name is `logging-es-0`

 The same procedure can be applied to other pods which use persistent volumes.